-International Program: International students are offered the opportunity to study at our school where they will enhance their English language skills and be immersed in Canadian culture while earning a high school diploma.
+International Program: International students are offered the opportunity to enhance their English language skills and be immersed in Canadian culture while earning a high school diploma.
 In order to achieve curricular goals, support is provided which may be either in class or individually.